Heap vs Google Analytics: Which Is Better In 2022?

 However, Heap can display an individual user’s journey as well as an overview of your whole customer base.
 With Heap, you can see behavioral patterns of user segments or individual users.
 Heap also offers a feature called “Effort Analysis,” which combines the time spent on page, engagement, and interactions on your product or page to track the amount of effort customers have to put in during their journeys.
 So, you can both track and optimize user journeys with Heap, unlike GA.

 Both analytics tools offer similar kinds of features.
 There is an extensive set of features according to the metrics you want to track or data you want to collect.
 You can also access actionable data, set custom goals, perform funnel analysis, and create reports with both tools.
 Both enable user journey tracking to some extent.

 Since both of the tools are heavy on features, sometimes it is hard to understand and learn the products.

 While the interfaces of both tools are quite different, both tools require a lot of time and effort to learn all the features and tools.
 This results in a steep learning curve, which is not ideal if you want to use the tool as soon as possible.
 This learning curve should be a determining factor in your decision-making since this means spending time integrating your this new tool into your business.
-It’s often better to choose a product analytics tool like HockeyStack that’s easy to set up so that you don’t spend time switching products.
+It’s often better to choose a product analytics tool like HockeyStack that’s easy to set up and has a drag and drop interface so that you don’t spend time switching products.